freerange/pair-programming-presentation/presentation.md

 * Be prepared to move furniture (e.g. drawers)
 * Make your pair feel comfortable
 * Consider using two mirrored displays

 ---

+# Summary

+* Just our opinions
+* Come up with an approach as a team
+* Make that approach more explicit
+* If you decide not to do any/much pair programming then how will you compensate?

+---